About Ispirer Systems

 By default, Ispirer Toolkit adds PRAGMA AUTONOMOUS_TRANSACTION if the function contains DML operations.

 The example below shows the difference in the resulting finction in both cases.
-Please compare: PostgreSQL source
+Please compare: PostgreSQL source code

 CREATE OR REPLACE FUNCTION fn_1()